CsarNarciso/Chat-Web/README.md

 Project description.
 -
 I'm working in a real time messaging application developed with Spring Boot, WebSockets and SockJS.
+The main point of this learning journey is to always priorize project scalability, performance, and security practices.

 Application features.
 -